 You can easily detect these kinds of issues by looking at a trend chart.
 The issue appears as a sudden spike in network latency or packet loss.
 To investigate the issue, use the Network State Recorder control to view the network snapshot and topology for that point in time when the issue occurred.

 Network Performance Monitor shows you the hop-by-hop topology of routes between the source and destination endpoint on an interactive topology map.
 To view the topology map, select the Topology tile on the solution dashboard.
 You also can select the View topology link on the drill-down pages.

 The topology map displays how many routes are between the source and destination and what paths the data packets take.
 The latency contributed by each network hop is also visible.
 All the paths for which the total path latency is above the threshold (set in the corresponding monitoring rule) are shown in red.

 When you select a node or hover over it on the topology map, you see the node properties, such as FQDN and IP address.
 Select a hop to see its IP address.
 You can identify the troublesome network hop by noticing the latency it contributes.
 To filter particular routes, use the filters in the collapsible action pane.
 To simplify the network topologies, hide the intermediate hops by using the slider in the action pane.
 You can zoom in or zoom out of the topology map by using your mouse wheel.

 The topology shown in the map is layer 3 topology and doesn't contain layer 2 devices and connections.

 Log Analytics search

-- UserVoice - You can post your ideas for Network Performance Monitor features that you want us to work on.
-Visit our UserVoice page.
+UserVoice: You can post your ideas for Network Performance Monitor features that you want us to work on.
+Visit the UserVoice page.

-- Join our cohort - We're always interested in having new customers join our cohort.
-As part of it, you'll get early access to new features and help us improve Network Performance Monitor.
-If you're interested in joining, fill-out this quick survey.
+Join our cohort: We're always interested in having new customers join our cohort.
+As part of it, you get early access to new features and an opportunity to help us improve Network Performance Monitor.
+If you're interested in joining, fill out this quick survey.